Doug-AWS/aws-cdk-intro-workshop/workshop/content/40-hit-counter/600-permissions.md

 ## Test again

 Okay, deployment is complete.
-Let's run our test again (either use `curl` or your web browser):
+Let's run your test again (either use `curl` or your web browser):

 ```console